supervisely-ecosystem/mmsegmentation/serve/README.md

   <a href="#Overview">Overview</a> •
   <a href="#How-To-Run">How To Run</a> •
   <a href="#How-To-Use">How To Use</a> •
+  <a href="#How-To-Use-Your-Trained-Model-Outside-Supervisely">How To Use Your Trained Model Outside Supervisely</a> •
   <a href="#Related-apps">Related Apps</a> •
   <a href="#Acknowledgment">Acknowledgment</a>
 </p>